April 1 is the priority application deadline; June 1 is the final application deadline.

 - A signed copy of the Expectations for Academic and Professional Performance.

-G. Additional RC Application Materials - At the same time as you are completing the online application, you also need to submit to the Department a signed copy of the Criminal History Self-Disclosure form (instructions on form).
-This form is not uploaded in the online application system, but should be completed and mailed to the Department (address for the Department is below).
+- Additional RC Application Materials - At the same time as you are completing the online application, you also need to submit to the Department a signed copy of the Criminal History Self-Disclosure form (instructions on form).
+This form is not uploaded in the online application system, but should be completed and mailed to the Department (see address below).

 The Statement of Purpose should be a succinct statement (two to three pages) that provides an accurate indication of writing and grammatical skills.

-- rationale for seeking the Master's degree and choosing this program;
+- Your reason(s) for applying, including your rationale for seeking the Master's degree and choosing the Rehabilitation Counseling program at WWU

-- a statement of goals and interests that demonstrates and illustrates the applicant’s personal value system; and
+- Your goals and interests that demonstrate and illustrate your personal value system

 (Send application materials here)